CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2026-02-19.md

   - Details omitted from agenda.

   - @sjn
-    - suggested improving vulnerability disclosure process with time, phases and well-publiched steps.
+    - Suggested improving vulnerability disclosure process with time, phases and well-publiched steps.

   - @robrwo
-    - experimental triage repo unused, should be deleted @stiptsp
+    - Experimental triage repo unused, should be deleted @stiptsp
-    - give triage list members access to the CNA repo, and use that for issue tracking
+    - Give triage list members access to the CNA repo, and use that for issue tracking
-    - create a kanban
+    - Create a kanban

 - @sjn
   - Perl Toolchain Summit (PTS)
-    - focusing on EU Cyber Resiliance Act (CRA) steward organisation
+    - Focusing on EU Cyber Resiliance Act (CRA) steward organisation
-    - need to decide what the org looks like and set it up so it can be formally created
+    - Need to decide what the org looks like and set it up so it can be formally created
     - CPANSec would be a member, but separate from the stweard org
     - We have funding (via TPRF's budget) that we can choose to use to help fund a third room at PTS
     - we have to get the EU CRA to work for CPAN, we *have* to update the META spec to fully update the dependency graph.